Skip to main content

 Myth: Alcohol helps you sleep better.

-Fact: While alcohol may induce drowsiness, it disrupts sleep quality by interfering with REM sleep, leading to poor rest and increased fatigue.
+Fact: While alcohol may cause drowsiness, it disrupts sleep quality by interfering with REM sleep, leading to poor rest and increased fatigue.

 Myth: You can’t be an alcoholic if you only drink on weekends.